top of page

 4) Type of Renovation

-Renovation can be subcategorized into exterior and interior.
-As interior has a bigger impact on the tenant's residential decision, most of the projects spend more on interior renovation.
+Renovations can be subcategorized into exterior and interior renovations.
+As interior renovations have a greater impact on a tenant's residential decision, most value-add projects tend to spend more on them.

 a.
-Exterior: each rehab can be regrouped into different purpose
+Exterior: can be grouped into various purposes

 Branding/Marketing